bullet-db/bullet-db.github.io/docs/ui/usage.md

 ## Count Distinct

-Count Distinct will count the number of distinct elements in a field exactly up to a threshold (16,384 in the example below), after which it will approximate the count.
+Count Distinct will count the number of distinct elements in a field exactly up to a threshold that is established when the backend is launched (16,384 in the example below).

+After this threshold the count will be approximate.
 As this example demonstrates, information about the precision of the count can be found in the Metadata:

 <iframe width="900" height="508" src="https://www.youtube.com/embed/gEVg9a89j24?autoplay=0&loop=0&playlist=gEVg9a89j24" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>